alinkaZ/SiDo/README.md

 Our solution can help Zarina to become an independent woman , who can learn about new clothing designs from around the world and use her talent in sewing to become an entrepreneur.

 # Solution
-We want to create an application
+We want to create an application that gives the opportunity for women in Pakistan to learn how to sew in connection with communities and integrated hub place for trading and exchanging materials, patterns and selling finished products.

 ### How
 “Si do” means “Sew it” in urdu.
 And with the Si Do app, Zarina can develop her digital skills, discover new patterns, learn how to sell her clothing designs, and be a source of inspiration and be inspired by other women, who share her interest, around the globe.